multiversx/mx-sdk-js-examples/signing-providers/README.md

 npm install --global http-server
 ```

-Note that some providers (such as `hw-provider`) have to be served via HTTPS in order to work properly (a dummy certificate is included in the `examples` folder).
+Note that some providers (such as `hw-provider`) have to be used in pages served via HTTPS in order to work properly (a dummy certificate is included here).

 Furthermore, make sure you install the browser extension `Maiar DeFi Wallet` in advance.